tiared/notes.stuartpb.com/content/be41a368-ece7-4e79-a3cf-dbfbb6fd4939.md

 ### Bernie (D)

-Bernie Sanders only wins if Democracy overtakes Capitalism - even if you told Donald Trump "You're Fired", that isn't enough to stop the rise of the billionaire class, the one percent of one percent.
+Bernie Sanders loses if Donald Trump is Fired.
+Bernie can only win if Democracy overtakes Capitalism through political means - even if you got rid of Donald Trump, that isn't enough to stop the rise of the billionaire class, the one percent of one percent.

 (Considering that the win conditions of other Democrats generally involve either targeting Donald Trump or enabling Capitalism, this puts Bernie at odds with most of the other members of his team.)